jchambers/fast-uuid/README.md

 [![Build Status](https://travis-ci.org/jchambers/fast-uuid.svg?branch=master)](https://travis-ci.org/jchambers/fast-uuid)

-# FastUUIDParser
+# fast-uuid

-`FastUUIDParser` is, as its name implies, a fast UUID parser for Java.
-It's a little more than four times faster than the stock JDK implementation in benchmarks and produces much less garbage collection pressure.
-It is intended for applications that spend a lot of time and energy parsing UUIDs.
+`fast-uuid` is a Java library for quickly and efficiently parsing and writing UUIDs.
+In benchmarks, it's a little more than four times faster at parsing UUIDs and six times faster at writing UUIDs than the stock JDK implementation.
+It is intended for applications that work with large quantities of UUIDs or that work with UUIDs in performance-sensitive code.

 ## How it works